alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-export-fish-shellfish.markdown

 ###Outside the EU
+{:#outside-eu-endangered}

-If it's classed as A, B or C, you need a [CITES export permit](apply-for-a-cites-permit).
+If it's classed as A, B or C, you need a CITES export permit.

 If it's classed as D, check the animal's CITES listing in the Species+ tool.
 If it's in Appendix III, you'll need a [CITES export permit](#apply-for-a-CITES-permit).
 Otherwise you don't need to do anything.